Street food in South Korea: Popular street food locations

-Gwangjang Market - If you love Korean cuisine, don't miss out on eating your way through Seoul's century-old Gwangjang Market.
-As one of the oldest continually functioning markets in all of South Korea, it's a great place to soak up the nation's traditional culture and sample its gastronomic goodies, all in one place.
-Of all the foods the market is famous for, mayak kimbap has to be the crowd favorite.
-These sushi-like, seaweed-wrapped rolls are stuffed with carrot, pickled daikon radish, and rice seasoned with sesame oil, and are as addicting as their name (which literally means 'narcotic rice roll') suggests.
-Other Gwangjang specialties include bindaetteok, a savory pancake made from ground mung beans, various vegetables and meat, and makgeolli, an icy spirit made from rice.
-Some food markets stay open late for those grabbing a bite from a long night but the more common one's usually tend to close either at 6pm or 11pm.
+Gwangjang Market: A traditional market in Seoul, South Korea, known for its food stalls and Korean cuisine.
+Among the foods associated with the market is mayak gimbap, small seaweed-wrapped rolls containing rice, carrot, and pickled radish, often seasoned with sesame oil.
+Other foods sold at the market include bindaetteok, a savory pancake made from ground mung beans, meat and vegetables, and makgeolli, a traditional Korean rice wine.
+The market was established in 1905 and was the first permanent market in Korea to operate daily.

-Namdaemun Market – Namdaemun Market was born around the 1400s and is considered to be Seoul's oldest market along with the largest one carrying over 10,000 different types of stalls.
-The Food Alley has a variety of Korean dishes to offer such as steamed corn, dakkochi (chicken skewers) jokbal (pigs' feet) and more.
-Much of the food found in the area are considered to be "classics" knowing that the dishes have been around for some time.
-Additional things besides foods are in Namdemun Market where, Whether you're looking for jewelry, luggage, stationery, hiking gear, camera parts, or traditional handicrafts, you're sure to find what you seek, and at an affordable price.
+Namdaemun Market: Appearing around the 1400s, it is considered to be Seoul's oldest market, along with being the largest market, with over 10,000 different types of stalls.
+The Food Alley features a variety of Korean dishes such as steamed corn, dakkochi (chicken skewers), jokbal (pigs' feet), and more.
+Much of the food of the market are considered to be timeless "classics", and much of the market is considered rather affordable.
+In addition to food, Namdemun Market features jewelry, luggage, stationery, hiking gear, camera parts, traditional handicrafts, and more.

-Seoul Bamdokkaebi Night Market – The Seoul Bamdokkaebi Night Market is known to be the more international or mixed of culture area where different foods and items clash together, bringing an innovative culture together.
-During the night, the market provides food and festivities.
-The majority of the stalls are in fact food trucks which provides unique foods such as Cuban sandwiches, tacos infused in a Korean style, steak and cups, lobster types of rolls and so much more.
-It is crowded and has long lines since it is in the busy areas along the Han River.
+Seoul Bamdokkaebi Night Market – The Seoul Bamdokkaebi Night Market is known for its international fusion, blending foods of many different cultures.
+In nighttime, the market provides food and festivities.
+The majority of the stalls are in food trucks which provides unique fusion foods such as Cuban sandwiches, tacos infused in a Korean style, steak and cups, lobster types of rolls, and more.
+It is crowded and has long lines due to being in a busy area along the Han River.